shehaaz/Algorithms/README.md

 ## Controlling Access to Members of a Class
 ![](http://i.imgur.com/6CPMyGY.png)

+#LinkedList
+* Arrays disadvantage: in an un-ordered array searching is slow and in an ordered array insertion is slow.
+Deletion is slow for un-ordered and ordered arrays.
+Also, the size of the array can't be changed after it's created.
+* Linked List solves this problem.
+* Linked Lists replace arrays as the basis structure for stacks and queues.
+That is why for the LRU Cache we use a linked list.
+If fact, you can use a linked list in many cases in which you would use an array, unless you need **frequent random access** to individual items using an index.

 ##Trees
 * Provide both quick insertion and deletion of a linked list, and also the quick searching of an ordered array.
 * A tree is actually an instance of a more general category called a graph